csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **6.1.1.6 The Cartesian-Product Operation**

 The **Cartesian-product** operation, denoted by a cross (×), allows us to combine information from any two relations.
-We write the Cartesian product of relations _r_1 and _r_2 as _r_1 × _r_2.
+We write the Cartesian product of relations _r_~1~ and _r_~2~ as _r_~1~ × _r_~2~.

 Recall that a relation is by definition a subset of a Cartesian product of a set of domains.
 From that definition, we should already have an intuition about the definition of the Cartesian-product operation.
-However, since the same attribute name may appear in both _r_1 and _r_2, we need to devise a naming schema to distinguish between these attributes.
+However, since the same attribute name may appear in both _r_~1~ and _r_~2~, we need to devise a naming schema to distinguish between these attributes.
 We do so here by attaching to an attribute the name of the relation from which the attribute originally came.
 For example, the relation schema for _r_ \= _instructor_ × _teaches_ is:

 (_instructor_._ID_, _instructor_._name_, _instructor_._dept name_, _instructor_._salary teaches_._ID_, _teaches_._course id_, _teaches_._sec id_, _teaches_._semester_, _teaches_._year_)

 With this schema, we can distinguish _instructor_._ID_ from _teaches_._ID_.
-For those at- tributes that appear in only one of the two schemas, we shall usually drop the relation-name prefix.
+For those attributes that appear in only one of the two schemas, we shall usually drop the relation-name prefix.
 This simplification does not lead to any ambiguity.
 We can then write the relation schema for _r_ as:

 (_instructor_._ID_, _name_, _dept name_, _salary teaches_._ID_, _course id_, _sec id_, _semester_, _year_)